verygood-ops/verygood.openvas/README.md

 `./gen_dockerrun.sh`
 `aws s3 cp s3://$S3_AUTH_BUCKET/config.json`

-Add the following IAM policies to allow the instance to pull container images and get data from S3
+Add the following IAM policies to the aws-elasticbeanstalk-ec2-role to allow the instance to pull container images and get data from S3

 ```